digital-asset/docs.daml.com/docs/3.1/docs/daml-finance/tutorials/getting-started/holdings.rst

 :ref:`Account <module-daml-finance-account-account-19369>` or
 :ref:`Holding <module-daml-finance-holding-transferablefungible-77726>` directly.

-This is done to avoid having to reference the ``Daml.Finance.Holding`` package directly in the user workflows (and hence simplify upgrading procedures).
+This is done to avoid having to reference the ``Daml.Finance.Holding.V4`` package directly in the user workflows (and hence simplify upgrading procedures).

 This pattern is described in detail in the :ref:`Daml Finance Patterns <factory-pattern>` page and